Albert Desbrisay Carter: Post World War I

 After spending the month of January 1919 in hospital, Carter transferred to the all-Canadian 123 Squadron, RAF, forerunner of the nascent Canadian Air Force.
 On 22 May 1919, Carter was killed in a flying accident while test flying a Fokker D.VII; the plane broke up under him.
 He was buried at Old Shoreham Cemetery, Shoreham, Sussex, England.

 Text of citations

 Distinguished Service Order

 "Maj.
 Albert Desbrisay Carter, Infy., and R.F.C.
 For conspicuous gallantry and devotion to duty.
 He destroyed two enemy aeroplanes, drove down several others out of control, and on two occasions attacked enemy troops from a low altitude.
 He showed great keenness and dash as a patrol leader."

 Bar to Distinguished Service Order

-"Maj.
-Albert Desbrisay Carter, D.S.O., New Brunswick R., and R.A.F.
+"Major Albert Desbrisay Carter, D.S.O., New Brunswick R., and R.A.F.
 For conspicuous gallantry and devotion to duty as a fighting pilot.
 In three and a half months he destroyed thirteen enemy machines.
-He showed the utmost determination, keenness and dash, and his various successful encounters, often against odds, make up a splendid record.
+He showed the utmost determination, keenness and dash, and his various successful encounters, often against odds, make up a splendid record."

 Carter also received the Belgian Croix de Guerre (London Gazette 30631) and was Mentioned in Dispatches (London Gazette 30691).